 For aver long time now, Front mounted child bike seats have been in use and they are gaining more popularity in North America.
-The keybenefit of a front mounted seat is better passenger experience, and the major disadvantage of certain models is the uncomfortable and awkward steering and stance while riding (rider will have to be riding bow-legged so as to accommodate the front seat).
+The key benefits of a front-mounted seat are better passenger experience, and the major disadvantage of certain models is the uncomfortable and awkward steering and stance while riding (rider will have to be riding bow-legged so as to accommodate the front seat).

 Special Note: If the bike seat mounts on your stem, you need to have sufficient space for the mount.

-If the seat sits on the bike frame which is on the cross bar, you have to make sure the frame is large enough to accommodate the front child seat, and allow you get on and off the bike safely.
-To be on the safe side, you should try the front mounted child beak seat with your bike before you buy.
+If the seat sits on the bike frame which is on the crossbar, you have to make sure the frame is large enough to accommodate the front child seat, and allow you to get on and off the bike safely.
+To be on the safe side, you should try the front mounted child beak seat with your bike before you buy it.

 Front Mount Seat Pros

 - Your child will have an unobstructed view